Doctors Without Residency by Tetchena Bellange, National Film Board of Canada

 1 Comment »

-The Canadian medical establishment needs to seriously review their approach and demeanor towards foreign doctors.
+The Canadian medical establishment needs to seriously review their approach and demeanor toward foreign educated doctors.
 What type of example worldwide does Canada want to set, in what light does Canada want to be viewed on the international podium, what fundamental human rights does Canada embrace and protect for its citizens and residents.
-The leaders of the medical establishment have a responsibility to be accurate and truthful, not only to foreign educated doctors, but also to the Canadian public which they serve.
+The leaders of the medical establishment have a responsibility to be accurate and truthful, not only to foreign educated doctors, but also to the Canadian public whom they serve.
 Above all, they have a responsibility to respect and uphold human rights, and the principles upon which Canada was founded.

 Your email address will not be published.
 Required fields are marked *